rumeshnw/PayRoll/README.md

 # Company Payroll

 This system uses Gradle build system(version 3.1).
-However, to use this application or run any of the below commands, you do not need Gradle to be installed.
+However, to use this application or run any of the below commands, you do not need to install Gradle.

 **Prerequisite**:
 - In order to use the system Java 8 should be installed.